ATD 1-LAW

 i.
 The subject matter of the contract is destroyed.ii.
 There is an excessive delay in performance due to unforeseen circumstances.iii.
 A party to the contract dies or is incapacitated.iv.
 The expected method of performance becomes impossible due to unforeseen circumstances.v.
 There is a state intervention of a natural disaster.vi.
 There is war or a terrorist attack.

-A contract is (a)______when all of the elements essential to forming a legal contract are present, whereas, an (b) ________contract is one that can be enforced in court of law.
+A contract is (i)______when all of the elements essential to forming a legal contract are present, whereas (ii) ________contract can be enforced in a court of law.

-TRUE OR FALSE: A landlord forcing a tenant to sign a contract forbidding medically necessary companion animals such as seeing eye dog is an example of unenforceable contract (deemed centrally to public policy)
+TRUE or FALSE: A landlord forcing a tenant to sign a contract forbidding medically necessary companion animals such as seeing eye dog is an example of an unenforceable contract (deemed centrally to public policy)

 True